Key Leadership To Speak At Alternative Capital Market Summit

 Natasha Bansgopaul (COO, DarcMatter) to speak at upcoming City Blockchain Summit event.
 Learn how the cryptocurrency world is being shaped by new leadership.

-NEW YORK, NY, USA, May 12, 2018 /EINPresswire.com/ -- [Natasha Bansgopaul] to Speak at New York City Blockchain Alternative Capital Summit 2018

-New York City – [April 9] – [Natasha Bansgopaul], [Co-Founder] of [DarcMatter] is a confirmed [SPEAKER] for the 2018 New York City Blockchain Alternative Capital Summit, May 17-18 Domenico Vacca 15 w.
+NEW YORK, NY, UNITED STATES, May 13, 2018 /EINPresswire.com/ -- New York City – [April 9] – Natasha Bansgopaul, Co-Founder of DarcMatter is a confirmed speaker for the 2018 New York City Blockchain Alternative Capital Summit on May 17-18 at Domenico Vacca on 15 w.
 55th Street.

 “It is my pleasure to attend the 2018 New York Blockchain Alternative Captial Summit.
 I have no doubt this event will provide participants with the latest industry insights.” – Natasha Bansgopaul

-“I am happy to have Mr. Ross attend this year’s summit.
-I am confident his attendance will significantly contribute to a rewarding and successful event.” – David Whiting CEO
+“I am happy to have Natasha Bansgopaul attend this year’s summit.
+I am confident her attendance will significantly contribute to a rewarding and successful event.” – David Whiting CEO

 Natasha Bansgopaul is the Co-Founder and Chief Operating Officer (COO) of THE Global Award Winning FinTech Platform, DarcMatter (DM).
 She is a part of the founding team of both DarcMatter and Return on Change, joining the company as an experienced marketing and strategy professional with over 10+ years of demonstrated leadership through key strategic roles at both Fortune 50 and Fortune 100 companies.